The Full Story

 I have committed to ongoing life-long professional development so that as your Therapist, I am continually evolving and adding to what I can offer you.
 This is not a complete list.

-II have completed additional education & certificates in:
+II have completed certificates and have additional education in:

 Solution-Focused Therapy